Ph4nt01/Note-Vault/README.md

 - Solved challenge logs
 - Reusable scripts and automation toolkits

+Each section is stored in a dedicated Markdown file for easy editing, tracking, and future improvement.

 ## How to Use

 - Clone this repo and open it with [Obsidian](https://obsidian.md/) or any Markdown editor.
 - Update notes as you solve CTFs or learn new techniques.
+- Use the flag log to track progress and mistakes.
+- Build mini-tools based on scripts in the toolkit section.

 Happy hacking.